squili/tug/examples/todomvc/README.md

 # Before you deploy

 You will need to build some stuff!
 Make sure you have `node` (I'm sorry) and `pnpm` installed.
-Go into the `frontend` directory and run `pnpm build` to build the website.
+Go into the `frontend` directory and run `VITE_BASE=http://localhost:8080 pnpm build` to build the website.
 Next, go into the `backend` directory and run `podman build -t todomvc-backend .` to build the image.
 You'll need to get this image onto the target node somehow.
 Good luck.
 For me, my development machine is also my node, so it was fairly easily.

 # Architecture